colbyfayock/colbyfayock.com/src/_posts/how-is-design-important-as-a-developer-and-what-can-you-do-to-level-up.md

 Most of people reading this post probably have written code in one form or another.
 But have you ever thought about how your code impacts other developers?

 There are many layers to how your code can provide a better experience for another developer.
-The basic being -- is the code you just wrote for a new page intuitive for the next developer to work on?
+The basic being – is the documentation that you created readable and easy to understand?

-But it extends further when you consider how other developers will indirectly use your work.
-While it might be easy to map your database one-to-one with a response when you dump all of the data into a GET request, is that going to provide a good experience for the front end developer that ultimately has to use that code to create the UI?

 <figure><img src="/assets/stripe-api-documentation.jpg" alt="" /><figcaption>Stripe's API documentation</figcaption></figure>